multani/buildout.dumppickedversions-mirror/README.txt

 The problem
 -----------

-When using a zc.buildout based deployment system I want to be able to reproduce the same setup with the same set of egg versions one month later.
+When using a zc.buildout based deployment system you want to be able to reproduce the same setup with the same set of egg versions one month later.
 Without pinning all eggs the task is impossible.

 Solution